 Rousseau was not alone.
 In 1752 and 1759 the Jesuits managed to suppress publication, although in each case for only a short period.
 Diderot however remained firm and by 1772 a further eleven volumes of plates were published.
 Diderot's ambition "to change accepted habits of thought" was in largely successful.

-Some statements we judge to be true or false in relation to facts in the world, for example that you are now in reading this book.
-That you are reading this book is called by philosophers a synthetic truth.
+Some statements we judge to be true or false in relation to facts in the world, for example that you are now reading this web page.
+That you are reading this web page is called by philosophers a synthetic truth.

 Other statements we judge to be true due to the meanings of the words involved.
 We can know that the sentence "All bachelors are unmarried." is true without having to do a survey of bachelors, because the sentence is true by definition.
 It is an analytic truth.